 Because the lower layers of parquet floors are not visible, they can be made with more cost-efficient materials than the top layer.
 This helps reduce the overall cost of the flooring solution.

 No matter how well you care for your flooring, it is important that the tiles be resealed, sanded and polished.
 This is to ensure that the flooring remains beautiful and looking new, as well as to boost their lifespan.

 Because parquet flooring is made of wood, it is susceptible to moisture and humidity.
 That said, it is important that you manage the humidity in your home and keep parquet floors dry.

 Susceptible to Scratches

-Like with other wood, parquet flooring is susceptible to scratches made by small, sharp objects hitting the floor.
+Like with other wood, parquet is susceptible to scratches made by small, sharp objects hitting the floor.
 When that does happen, it can be challenging to restore the original look.
-For this reason, it’s not advised to wear high heels on parquet flooring, and to use doormats or rugs at entry points.
+For this reason, it’s not advised to wear high heels on parquet floors, and to use door mats or rugs at entry points.